 The overall project management structure, mentioning people by name and their individual responsibilities.

 - site access routes

-- safety (this shouldn’t just be a discussion on general safety topics but should focus on the actual project specific safety rules and hazards)
+This shouldn’t just be a discussion on general safety topics but should focus on the actual project specific safety rules and hazards.

 - site boundaries